American Idol Recap: It’s Just a Shot Away

 American Idol

 If we’ve learned one thing from American Idol, it’s that talent is not always interesting.
-How many times have we let competent belters soar to the finals only to realize there’s no there there, just the mistaken notion that over-singing “I’ll Stand By You” warrants superstardom?
+How many times have we let competent belters soar to the finals only to realize there’s no there there, just the mistaken notion that oversinging “I’ll Stand By You” warrants superstardom?

 What thrills me about ABC’s new lineup of judges, from the avuncular Lionel Richie to “Milk, Milk, Lemonade” poet Katy Perry, is their determination to suss out who’s fascinating rather than who’s simply capable.
-Maybe more people would watch the show if Simon Cowell were still here telling pitiful auditioners to fall off a building, but we get something better without that rancor: meaningful dialogue about whether contestants are imitators or artists.
-We also got a full montage of whoopee cushion pranks leveled at Lionel Richie, who looked like he wanted to set his hands on fire and choke Luke Bryan with them.
+Maybe more people would watch the show if Simon Cowell were still here telling pitiful auditionees to fall off a building, but we get something better without that rancor: meaningful dialogue about whether contestants are imitators or artists.
+We also got a full montage of whoopee-cushion pranks leveled at Lionel Richie, who looked like he wanted to set his hands on fire and choke Luke Bryan with them.

-There are only a couple of failed auditions on Sunday’s show (including a guy named Tyler “Cougar” Gordon, who sounds like the lead singer from The Darkness had been impaled, and a gent named Ryan Zamo whose rendition of Sara Bareilles’ “Gravity” is not worthy of the Bed Bath & Beyond where I often hear that song) and thus we’re left with a dozen cute Golden Ticket holders who are on their way to Hollywood.
+There are only a couple of failed auditions on Sunday’s show (including a guy named Tyler “Cougar” Gordon, who sounds like the lead singer from The Darkness had been impaled, and a gent named Ryan Zamo whose rendition of Sara Bareilles’s “Gravity” is not worthy of the Bed Bath & Beyond where I often hear that song) and thus we’re left with a dozen cute Golden Ticket holders who are on their way to Hollywood.
 For historical record, I’ve ranked them.

 12. Ricky Manning, “LA is Lonely”